-On 8 October 2024, the Trustees resolved to wind up the Trust as it is expected that on 31 October 2024 all the Trust Funds will have been paid out as grants in support of the objectives of the Trust.
+On 8 October 2024, the Trustees resolved to wind up the Trust as it was expected that on 31 October 2024 all the Trust Funds will have been paid out as grants in support of the objectives of the Trust.

-The financial statements have been prepared on a disestablishment basis as the Trust was wound up on 31 October 2024.
-The classification and measurement basis of assets and liabilities has not been affected as a result of the disestablishment basis of preparation, as all Trust assets and liabilities are already recorded at settlement value and classified as current.
+The financial statements of the Trust have been prepared on a disestablishment basis as the Trust was wound up on 31 October 2024.
+The classification and measurement of assets and liabilities has not been affected as a result of the disestablishment basis of preparation, as all the assets and liabilities are already recorded at settlement value and classified as current.
+All Trust funds were distributed as grants by 31 October 2024.